 WCC disaster response

 Our Washington Conservation Corps (WCC) provides disaster services in Washington and beyond, assisting communities after fires, floods, hurricanes, tornados, oil spills, and more.
-Four of our WCC crews are designated disaster response crews, though any crew has the potential to deploy.
+Five of our WCC crews are designated disaster response crews, though any crew has the potential to deploy.

 While providing disaster services, members will be away from home for up to 30 days at a time.
 Housing accommodations may consist of a campsite, community center basement, or other makeshift location.
 These are rigorous assignments so be sure you are up to the challenge before applying to one of our disaster response crews.
-Beyond our four designated disaster response crews, WCC member participation in response efforts is voluntary.
+Beyond our five designated disaster response crews, WCC member participation in response efforts is voluntary.

 Recent response summaries